Minton Morrill background image

 Doctors should always have an index of suspicion of meningitis, especially if parents report ongoing and prolonged possible meningitis symptoms because of the severity of injuries if it is not diagnosed and treated quickly.
 Our team of leading lawyers have considerable experience in investigating and successfully pursuing NHS Compensation claims where there has been a delay diagnosing Meningitis.

-Statistics show that medical negligence claims for delayed diagnosis of bacterial meningitis are on the increase, especially against GPs.
+Statistics show that meningitis negligence claims for delayed diagnosis of bacterial meningitis are on the increase, especially against GPs.
 New strains of bacterial meningitis need to be balanced against new vaccinations but meningitis does still frequently occur especially as 10% of the population carry the bacterial infection (which remains harmless for them) and can pass this onto others.

 • Professional Care (Past and Future)